-The school day starts at 9.00am and we expect our children to be in the playground before this time ready to line up when the whistle is blown.
+The school day starts at 9.00am and we expect our children to be in the classroom at 8.55am ready to start their learning.
 The whistle is blown at 8.55am although the door and gate into school are not shut until 9am.

 The pupil entrance gate into school and classroom doors are not shut until 9am.
 Any child arriving from 9am, must enter school via the main entrance where they will be given a late mark and parent/carers must sign each child in on our inventory system.

 At 9.45am the registers will be closed.
 If a child arrives after that time they will receive a mark that shows them to be on site, but this will not count as a present mark and it will mean they have an unauthorised absence.
 This may mean that parents could face the possibility of a Penalty Notice if the problem persists.

-If a child has a persistent late record you will be asked to meet with the Headteacher to resolve the problem, but you can approach us at any time if you are having problems getting your child to school on time as we are here to help.
+If a child has a persistent late record you will be asked to meet with the Head of School to resolve the problem, but we encourage you to approach us at any time if you are having problems getting your child to school on time as we are here to help.